abhishek-dangol/nextJS_blog/posts/pre-rendering.md

 ---
-title: "My favorite books fo 2020"
+title: "My favorite books for 2020"
-date: "2020-01-01"
+date: "2021-01-19"
 ---

-Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
-The difference is in **when** it generates the HTML for a page.
+Here is the list of my top 5 books for 2020:

+**Lifespan: Why We Age and Why We Don't Have To by David Sinclair**

 - **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
 The pre-rendered HTML is then _reused_ on each request.
 - **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.